AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/index.md

 # Public classes and enums

-This documents lists all details about the public classes and enums available in Messaging extension.
+This documents lists details about the public classes and enums available in Messaging extension.

 ## Push notification